componentor/componentor/README.md

 # Componentor

-A drag & drop Website Builder for HTMLDrop based on Website Builder from https://vueplay.com.
+A drag & drop Website Builder theme for [HTMLDrop](https://github.com/htmldrop/htmldrop), based on Website Builder from https://vueplay.com.

+## About HTMLDrop

+HTMLDrop is a modern, open-source Node.js CMS built for developers.
+Componentor is designed as an HTMLDrop theme (`hd-theme`) that provides a visual website builder experience within the HTMLDrop ecosystem.

 ## Installation